Abhi5hekk/EarlySepsisPrediction/README.md

 The objective of this project is to early detect sepsis (6 hours ahead) utilizing physiological information.
 The sources of info are patients' data, including imperative signs, research center qualities and demographics.
 The output is the results whether the model predicts non-Sepsis patients or Sepsis patients six hours in front of clinical beginning time.

 ## Dataset
+For this study, we use clinical data of ICU patients from two separate hospital systems provided by the PhysioNet Computing in Cardiology Challenge 2019.
+The data for each patient are saved in a single pipe-delimited text file that has a fixed header.
+Each row of a patient file represents a single hour's worth for all the measurements within that ICU-hour stay.
+These measurements include vital signs, laboratory, and demographics values of 40 time-dependent variables.
+Nan indicates that the measurement is missing at this time interval.
+In total, we used over 40,336 patient files.
+After concatenating ICU-hour-stay entries from all the patients, we have about 1,552,229 lines of data in total.